thawzinmyo/thawzinmyo/README.md

 <p align="left">
 My name is Thaw Zin Myo.
-My previcious job is related Software, System and Network for Banks and Enterprise Companies.
+Experience with Cloud, Container, Endpoint Security, Monitoring, Software, System and Network for Banks and Enterprise Companies.
 After that, I decide to hunt the technologies such as Microservices, Containerization, Orchestration, CI/CD, Infrastructure as Code(IaC), Cloud etc...
 I love to collaborate with you.

 </p>